 そういうわけで、すぐに来たんだよ。

-That’s why I came immediately.
+That’s the reason why I came immediately.

 大学でロシア語を勉強したけど、ペラペラと話せるわけではない。